 Protect your email and your private messages

 - Use a strong password.
-Use uppercase and lowercase letters, numbers, and symbols.
+Use password wit hat least 8 characters, including uppercase and lowercase letters, numbers, and symbols.

 - Change your password frequently.